MyHush/hushgen/README.md

 hushretrieve -passphrase="board start difference answer blossom roll powerful million rough butterfly bedroom beam" -match "^t1jl" -i
 ~~~~

 Note: The maximum number of addresses that can be searched given a wallet passphrase is restricted to 4,294,967,295 (unsigned 32 bit integer).
-Depending on your version of Go, case insensitive matching may be slow. https://github.com/golang/go/issues/13288.

 To import the private key into Hush:
 ~~~~